huangc11/Springboard/proj_04_bank_system/Readme.md

 #### Module and funciton

 #### 1.Customer management:
-- Create or retrieve customer
+- Create or retrieve a customer
 #### 2.Account management:
 - Create checking or savings accounts
 - Assign an account to a customer (for sharing account)